Central Forest

 Major Trails And Attractions

-The virgin spruce forests with their cathedral-like atmosphere of massive trees, deep moss carpets, and silence broken only by wildlife are the reserve primary natural attraction.
+The virgin spruce forests with their cathedral-like atmosphere of massive trees, deep moss carpets, and silence broken only by wildlife are the reserve's primary natural attraction.
 Raised boardwalks cross pristine sphagnum bogs with their distinctive flora.
 Bear and wolf tracks are regularly encountered on trails.
 The reserve serves as an outdoor laboratory where visitors can observe natural forest processes including tree regeneration, decomposition, and succession without human interference.
 Autumn mushroom diversity in the undisturbed forests is exceptional.

 Visitor Facilities And Travel